History of Astbury MereThe return to nature and a victory for the local community!

-The park occupies an area which is an old sand quarry that ceased production in the 1980’s.
-In the fifty years that the site was working millions of tons of silica sand was extracted.
-The sand was of exceptional quality, and was used in the production of glass, for example by Pilkington’s, and for precision metal casting in the engineering industry.
-The A34 near to the site was often sprinkled with sand from the thousands of delivery trucks transporting this valuable commodity.
+The park occupies an area which was an old sand quarry that ceased production in the 1980’s.
+In the fifty years that the site was working, millions of tons of silica sand were extracted.
+The sand was of exceptional quality, and used in the production of glass and for precision metal casting in the engineering industry.
+The nearby A34 was often sprinkled with sand from the thousands of delivery trucks transporting this valuable commodity.

-There were three companies who extracted sand from the site.
-A local family firm of Sheard Limited who later became British Industrial Sand Limited (later changed to Hepworth Mineral and Chemicals Limited), and Hinckley’s (later changed to Westlow Ltd.).
-Over the years as the areas of quarrying were expanded, the dozens of permissions granted by Cheshire County Council were each subject to the condition that ‘once quarrying ceases the land is to be returned to agricultural use’.
+Over the years, as the areas of quarrying were expanded, the dozens of permissions granted by Cheshire County Council were each subject to the condition that ‘once quarrying ceases the land is to be returned to agricultural use’.

-In the late 1960’s the technology for sand extraction made a leap forward, with the introduction of removing sand from below the water table.
-This requires sucking the sand up from under the water then shedding the water and heating the sand to dry it.
-This is of course a far more expensive process than simply digging the sand out, but by its introduction, the value of Silica sand had increased making it commercially viable.
-The result was that the quarry where the Country Park is now became a big lake.
+In the late 1960’s, the technology for sand extraction leapt forward, with the ability to extract sand from below the water table.
+This requires sucking up the sand from under the water then shedding the water and heating the sand to dry it.
+This is far more expensive than simply digging the sand out, but because of its introduction, the value of Silica sand had increased, making it commercially viable.
+The result was that the quarry became a big lake.

-Cheshire County Council decided that it was no longer possible to insist that the land had to be returned to agricultural use when this new technology was introduced, because the land would be under water.
-Unfortunately, they didn’t consider that the water would of course be surrounded by land, and when working finished there would no longer be any conditions controlling its future use.
+Cheshire County Council decided it was no longer possible to insist the land had to be returned to agricultural use, because the land would be under water.
+Unfortunately, they didn’t consider that the water would be surrounded by land, and when working finished there would no longer be any conditions controlling its future use.

-A group of local residents walked across the area where quarrying took place, called Banky Fields, which had a very popular public footpath leading to the historic village of Astbury and its magnificent 11th century Church of St. Mary’s.
-As working progressed over the years the public footpath was moved a number of times and eventually was extinguished making it no longer possible to walk that lovely route.
+A group of local residents walked across Banky Fields, the area where quarrying took place, taking a popular public footpath to the historic village of Astbury and its magnificent 11th century Church.
+Over the years, the public footpath was moved a number of times and eventually was extinguished, making it no longer possible to walk that lovely route.
 Nobody complained at that time because it was such a gradual process, but when the footpath was eventually lost it was very much missed.

 Around 1984 quarrying ceased, the buildings were pulled down and the plant and machinery removed from the site.
-For a few years after that the public used the site unofficially while the owners, British Industrial Sand (BIS) and Hinckley’s were dreaming up schemes to profit from the remaining dry land.
-Some 60 acres remained, and in 1988 BIS applied for permission of the whole of the northern area some 40 acres into a large housing development and at the same time the Congleton Borough Council wanted that area to be developed as a science park / industrial estate.
+For a few years, the public used the site unofficially while the quarries’owners, were dreaming up schemes to profit from the remaining dry land.
+Some 60 acres remained and in 1988 BIS applied for permission to develop the whole of the northern area, some 40 acres, into a large housing development.
+At the same time, the Congleton Borough Council wanted that area to be developed as a science park / industrial estate.

-For over half a century local residents had lived with a major industry on their doorstep; now they hoped for a quieter, more appropriate use of the site within this predominantly residential area of the Town.
-Nature was slowly but surely reclaiming the area and the whole site was rapidly becoming a valued local amenity.
+For over half a century, local residents had lived with a major industry on their doorstep; now they hoped for a quieter, more appropriate use of the site within this predominantly residential area of the town.
+Nature was slowly but surely reclaiming the area and the site was rapidly becoming a valued local amenity.

 Instead, residents were faced with proposals for the construction of a major industrial complex on the site.
-An Action Group representative of local people was set up to fight the proposals and soon intensive negotiations began.
-Eventually, after years of uncertainty the landowners agreed to sub divide their estate; half the site would instead be developed for housing (now the Ennerdale Drive estate) whilst the remainder would be given over as open space: so began the creation of Congleton’s first Country Park.
+An Action Group, representative of local people, was set up to fight the proposals and soon intensive negotiations began.
+Eventually, after years of uncertainty, one of the landowners agreed to divide their estate; half would be developed for housing (now the Ennerdale Drive estate) whilst the remainder would be given over as open space: so began the creation of Congleton’s first Country Park.

 Astbury Mere Trust is Born

-However, all was not over for the Action Group.
-Their professionalism and dedication had impressed many and with the support of the local community they formed themselves into a Trust.
-On the completion of the initial development works the Trust accepted responsibility of managing, for the benefit of the people of Congleton and beyond, what then became known as Astbury Mere Country Park.
+All was not over for the Action Group.
+Their professionalism and dedication had impressed many and with the support of the local community, they formed themselves into a Trust.
+On the completion of the initial development works the Trust accepted responsibility of managing, for the benefit of the people of Congleton and beyond, what became known as Astbury Mere Country Park.

-The members of the original protest group then went about creating a properly constituted organisation to manage and maintain the park and to register themselves as a charity.
-The Astbury Mere Trust Limited was born.
+The members of the original action group then established a properly constituted organisation to manage and maintain the park and to registered themselves as a charity.
+Astbury Mere Trust Limited was born.

 Original parts of the site owned by the Trust have been managed since 1991.
-The Park originally had 25 acres of amenity and conservation grassland bordered by young wood and shrub areas.
+The Park originally had 25 acres of amenity and conservation grassland bordered by young woodland and shrub areas.
 It was surrounded by residential developments on three sides and by Astbury Water Park to the south.
-The rest of the landholding was in private ownership with lake and immediate shoreline in the ownership of Stoke on Trent Angling Society.
+The rest of the landholding was in private ownership with the Stoke on Trent Angling Society owning the lake and immediate shoreline.
 Despite the site being in multi ownership public perception was of one integrated site.